 A thought pops into your mind – could your baby perhaps be afraid of the dark?

 Or is a baby usually a certain age before they develop a fear of darkness?

 The answer is….no, babies are not afraid of the dark.

 In fact, it’s quite the opposite for a young baby – babies actually like the dark and sleep better in dark rooms.

 This is because darkness is all your baby knew for many months when in the womb, so it’s something they find very comforting and familiar.

 From around the age of 2-3 months, babies start producing melatonin, which is a naturally-produced hormone that helps encourage sleep.

-The key thing here is your baby’s brain will produce melatonin in response to darkness, and this is the reason why a dark room is so important for your baby’s sleep.
+The key thing here is your baby’s brain will produce melatonin in response to darkness, and this is the reason why the amount of light in a room is so important for your baby’s sleep.

 At What Age Do Babies Get Scared Of The Dark?

-So babies aren’t afraid of the dark, when does this fear tend to develop in children?
+So if babies aren’t afraid of the dark, when does this fear tend to develop in children?